9 tips to write compelling copy and increase conversion rates

 How to measure and increase the conversion rates of your prospecting emails

-First, it is important to make it clear that the open rate of emails is usually in the range of 20% to 50%.
+First, it is important to note that email open rates are usually between 20% and 50%.
 The response rate for these emails ranges from 1% to 6% on average.
 It seems a low response, but these numbers are indeed good results!

 But is important to remember that these numbers vary greatly from market to market.
 For example, more traditional markets such as healthcare and education tend to have a lower open and response rate than technology markets.
-This happens because some niches are already more digitized and have a greater tendency to check and adopt emails as an integral part of their work, thus facilitating contact through this type of prospecting.
+This happens because some niches are already more digitized and have a greater tendency to use email as an integral part of their work, thus facilitating contact through this type of prospecting.

 But that doesn't mean that more traditional markets should give up on email prospecting practices altogether.
-They are valuable and should be complemented with other strategies such as cold calling, LinkedIn, events and Workshops, for example.
+They are valuable and should be complemented by other strategies, such as cold calling, LinkedIn, events, and workshops.

 Most of the time, conversion rates can be measured with simple calculations.
-In addition, your email automation platform should ensure that all your campaign information is in one dashboard so that you can easily see and analyze the information in real time.
+In addition, your email automation platform should ensure that all your campaign information is in a single dashboard, so you can easily view and analyze it in real time.

 • Open rate: number of opens / number of emails successfully delivered